kurtosis-tech/kardinal/README.md

 ## What is Kardinal?

-Kardinal is a framework for creating extremely lightweight ephemeral development environments within a shared Kubernetes cluster.
+Kardinal is an open-source framework for creating extremely lightweight ephemeral development environments within a shared Kubernetes cluster.
+Between dev environments, Kardinal shares every microservice or database that can be feasibly be shared, optimizing for cloud costs and fast spin-up/tear-down.
+To see how much you would save using Kardinal for your particular architecture, check out the [cost saving calculator](https://kardinal.dev/calculator).

 In Kardinal, an environment is called a "[flow](https://kardinal.dev/docs/concepts/flows)" because it represents a path that a request takes through the cluster.
 Versions of services that are under development are deployed on-demand, and then shared across all development work that depends on that version.
 Read more about Kardinal in our [docs](https://kardinal.dev/docs).

 https://github.com/user-attachments/assets/3b4316f7-9f08-4dfa-8ea5-f66e76e01012